AzethMeron/Zeke-2.0/README.md

 - Very easily expandable "engine"
 - Own command parser (perhaps discord.py one is better but...
 ANYWAY)
 - Support for multiple servers (guilds, with separate variables & stuff)
+- Persistent data stored remotely on Dropbox (optional and easy to reprogram so it works with some other platform)

 More features on the way.
 Moderation feature TODO

+---
+# Commands, how-to-use:

+Zeke comes with own command parser, but also uses Discord cmd parser for first layer.
+So it's inconsistent and cumbersome.
+Sorry about that.

+To get first layer of help, use:
+	zeke help
+To get help about particular commands, use:
+	zeke <cmd> help
+Sometimes command have subcommands.
+Their help can be reached by using
+	zeke <cmd> help <subcmd>

 ---
 # The way data is stored: